 Private health insurance is similar to other types of insurance.
 You pay a monthly or yearly fee called a premium.

-If you have a health issue, see your GP and let them know about your private cover.
-They may refer you to a specialist, and you might choose private hospitals or specialists not offered by the NHS.
+If you have a health issue, see your GP and let them know that you have private insurance.
+They may refer you to a specialist, and you might choose to go to private hospitals or specialists not offered by the NHS.

-Tell your insurer you want to make a claim.
+Tell your insurer that you want to make a claim.
 They'll check if your policy covers the treatment you need.
-If it does, your claim gets approved.
+If it does, your claim will be approved.

-Your GP will book your appointment, and your insurance covers the cost if your policy is active.
-You might pay an excess depending on your policy.
+Your GP will book your appointment, and your insurer will cover the cost as long as your policy is active.
+Depending on your policy, you may be required to pay an excess.

 In today's fast-paced world, securing your health and financial well-being is more crucial than ever, especially for the self-employed who might not have the safety net of employer-provided health insurance.
 Navigating the complexities of health insurance for pre-existing conditions can be daunting.
 However, Moneyrepublic can find a plan that not only covers your pre-existing medical conditions but also saves money in the long run.
 This guide aims to demystify the process and help you compare health insurance options to find the best fit for your needs.